masnagam/brainfuck-jack/README.md

 sh scripts/transfer.sh
 ```

-The tools can be downloaded from the official website of [nand2tetris] project.

 ### For docker users

-A docker user can execute the program by simply running `make`.
-The `make`
+A docker user can compile the Jack files in the `Brainfuck` folder and launch
+the VM Emulator without downloading the tools from the Nand2Tetris official
-command will build a Docker image named `$USER/nand2tetris`, compile Jack files
+website.
+Simply running `make` will build a Docker image named
+`$USER/nand2tetris` which contains all tools needed for executing the
-into VM files and then execute the VM Emulator in a container created from the
+interpreter, compile the Jack files and launch the VM Emulator in a container
-Docker image.
+created from the Docker image.

 After starting the interpreter, run the following command on a terminal running
 on the Docker host machine: